thoughtspot/thoughtspot.github.io/_end-user/pinboards/follow-pinboard.md

 3. Click **Follow** at the top right corner of the pinboard.
    ![]({{ site.baseurl }}/images/pinboard-follow.png "Click Follow")

-You are now following the pinboard.
+You are now following the pinboard, and will receive emails weekly, at the same date and time when you followed the pinboard.
+To change the schedule, see the next section of this article.

 Notice that the **Follow** option no longer appears in the top right corner of the pinboard.

 ## Configure the email schedule for the pinboard